Medowhill/pl_articles/en/3/index.md

 * `factorial(0, intermediate result = 6)`
 * `6`

 There is no need to return to the caller.
 The below code shows the `factorial` function with a tail call.
-The function needs one more parameter, which takes an intermediate result. `factorial(n, i)` computes \(n!\times i\).
+The function needs one more parameter that takes an intermediate result. `factorial(n, i)` computes \(n!\times i\).

 ```scala
 def factorial(n: Int, inter: Int): Int =